qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 ## APPLY_FILAMENT_OFFSET - What it does and how to use it

-The idea behind `APPLY_FILAMENT_OFFSET` is to do away with the fiddling about with the global Z offset when changing to filaments that like a different offset to another filament
+The idea behind `APPLY_FILAMENT_OFFSET` is to do away with the fiddling about with the global Z offset when changing to filaments that prefer a different Z offset to the replaced filament

-Whereas before, if the first layer wasn't going down properly, we would have to adjust the global Z offset, and save it, and then that could cause issues later when changing filaments.
+With the original method, if the first layer wasn't going down properly, we would have to adjust the global Z offset, and save it, and then that could cause issues later when changing filaments.

 `APPLY_FILAMENT_OFFSET` is designed to be used within the filament material settings within your slicer.